tavimori/sme-btc/README.md

 1. some address will crash blocksci for unknown reason.
 There are several discussions on blocksci's official repo ([#256](https://github.com/citp/BlockSci/issues/256), for example), however I bypassed all these addresses for simplicity.
 (This is done by running `filter-bad.py`, which will call `analyze-sme-btc.py` multiple times and write the "bad user's id" into `bad-uids-auto.txt`, which will further read by `analyze-sme-btc.py`)
 2. some address is not in the correct format.
 I used a strict (maybe too strict) rule to filter out invalid addresses.
 The regex expression I used could be found [here](http://mokagio.github.io/tech-journal/2014/11/21/regex-bitcoin.html)
 3. some address will have an extremely large clustering result (more than 100,000,000 addresses).
 According to our disscussion, these addresses are owned by bitcoin exchange.
-Thus these user are also skipped.
+Thus these users are also skipped.

 ### Analysis